 Orlando has a rich history, too, and you can explore it at museums and other venues throughout the destination.
 Top examples include the Orange County Regional History Center and Wells’Built Museum of African American History & Culture in downtown Orlando, Hannibal Square Heritage Center in Winter Park, the Holocaust Memorial Resource and Education Center of Florida just north of Winter Park in Maitland, and the Zora Neale Hurston National Museum of Fine Arts in nearby Eatonville.
 Explore them all!

 Orlando’s elegant malls, factory outlets and fashionable boutiques make the destination a veritable wonderland for serious shoppers.
 What’s more, some of our best shopping can actually be found at our theme parks.

 At Disney Springs®, for instance, more than 100 stores are available now and coming soon.
 They range from World of Disney — the largest Disney character shop on the planet — to top brands such as Coach, Free People and Lily Pulitzer.
 And at Universal CityWalk, you can buy rarified character collectibles at the Universal Studios Store.

 Close to Universal and SeaWorld, The Mall at Millenia focuses on high-end luxury.
 At more than 150 stores, you’ll find world-famous brands such as Apple, Bloomingdale’s, Cartier, Gucci, Jimmy Choo, Kate Spade New York, Prada, Saint Laurent, Tiffany & Co., and Tory Burch.

 This stylish, sophisticated mall also offers complimentary valet parking and Wi-Fi.
-You’ll even find Visit Orlando at the concierge desk, as well as currency-exchange services.
+You can even take advantage of currency-exchange services while you’re there.